Lucio Norberto Mansilla: Entre Ríos

 Francisco Ramírez called Mansilla to mediate between him and Artigas.
 When Artigas invaded Entre Ríos, he joined forces with Ramírez against him.
 He had an important role at the battle of Las Tunas.
 The conflict between Ramírez and Artigas led to the exile of Artigas in Paraguay.
 Ramírez declared the independence of the Republic of Entre Ríos and incorporated Corrientes and Misiones to it.
 Mansilla opposed these actions, and denied the help of his army.
 Ramírez died in an ambush, and the Republic of Entre Ríos was abolished and reincorporated into Argentina.
 Mansilla was appointed governor, as he was the commander of the only military unit in the area.
 He ended the hostilities between Entre Ríos and the Santa Fe Province.
 He ruled for three years and signed the Quadrilateral Treaty.

 War with Brazil

 Mansilla became a general in 1826, and marched to the Argentine-Brazilian War under the command of Carlos María de Alvear, operating at Rio Grande Do Sul.
-He led the siege of Montevideo, and played an important role in the battle of Camacuá.
-He defeated the Brazilian cavalry at the battle of Ombú, and fought in the battle of Ituzaingó.
+He led the siege of Montevideo, and played an important role in the Battle of Camacuã.
+He was defeated in the Battle of Umbu, and fought in the battle of Ituzaingó.